Key Lime Cake with Cream Cheese Lime Icing

 A Cake for Any Occasion

-I had never had a Lime Cake until my mother-in-law brought one over.
+I had never had a lime flavor cake until my mother-in-law brought one over.
 Wow, was it fabulous!
-Using a lime jello packet gives this cake its zing, along with the fresh limes of course.
+Using a lime jello packet gives this cake its zing, along with the fresh lime juice, of course.
 It’s a relatively easy cake, and you won’t have leftovers!
 My mom doesn’t like cake, but she definitely loved this one.
 It’s tart with just enough sweetness to make this the perfect cake for just about any occasion.

 Come to think of it, I think I’ll make it for St. Patrick’s Day next year.